Members of the Dalmatian Bike Ride Committee outside St David’s Hospice Care, Newport.

 St David’s Hospice Care, Blackett Avenue, Newport NP20 6NH 01633 851051

 St David’s is wholly committed to ‘bringing care home’ and the provision of in-patient care is another way in which we are delivering this.
 People with a life-limiting illness sometimes require short-term periods of in-patient hospice care.
-The facility at St Anne’s will allow patients who access St David’s services to receive in-patient hospice care if they need it.
+The facility at the new inpatient unit will allow patients who access St David’s services to receive in-patient hospice care if they need it.
 This means that should patients require some additional support or nursing care, they may not need to be admitted to hospital.
 Patients could also have a choice about where to receive end-of-life care.
-For example, they could either go to St Anne’s Hospice or they could stay in their own homes and receive support from the Hospice at Home team of nurses.

 Top 10 Tips